-Hi, I’m Neelam!
-I’ve worked in mental health for many years now, and through my lived experience with mental illness, I bring forth passion and joy for supporting others.
-I believe in the power of healing through connection and using humor to add lightness.
-Honoring relationships is the core part of my approach in life, through family, friends, my partner, work, and even those I have yet to meet!
+Neelam has worked in mental health for over 10 years, and through her lived experience with mental illness, she brings forth passion and joy for supporting others.
+She believes in the power of healing through connection and using humor to add lightness.
+Honouring relationships is the core part of her approach in life, through family, friends, work, and even those yet to meet!

-Growing up as a South Asian woman has greatly informed my lens in life.
-I’m strongly connected to the Punjabi language, food, music, and approaches to health, and have much more I have yet to process and also explore.
-I love to stay active, to read, and learn knew skills and ways of thinking.
-The Clubhouse model has opened so many doors for me in my personal and professional domains, and I look forward to many more years in this area of mental health.
+Growing up as a South Asian woman has greatly informed her lens in life.
+She’s strongly connected to her roots in Punjabi culture, language, food, music, and approaches to health, and says she has much more yet to process and also explore.
+Neelam loves to stay active, to read, and learn new skills and ways of thinking.
+The Clubhouse model has opened so many doors for her in personal and professional domains, and she looks forward to many more years in this area of mental health.

 Leah has volunteered in the social services sector for almost thirty years.
 When COVID hit, she decided to take the plunge and go back to school to pursue her dream of giving back professionally.
 While enrolled in Camosun’s Mental Health and Addictions program, Leah was introduced to Connections Place through a practicum placement.
 The vision and values of the clubhouse were a natural fit for her and when an opportunity to join the team as part of an outreach pilot program came along, Leah excitedly jumped on board.